FortiShield/fortishield-dashboard-plugins/docker/kbn-dev/README.md

 This environment will start a working deployment with:

 - Imposter - a mock server
-- Filebeat - sets up indices using Wazuh module
+- Filebeat - sets up indices using Fortishield module
 - ElasticSearch-exporter - Elasticsearch metrics to Prometheus adapter
 - Elasticsearch single-node cluster
 - Kibana development environment